alibaba/opentelemetry-go-auto-instrumentation/README.md

 This project provides an automatic solution for Golang applications that want to leverage OpenTelemetry to enable effective observability.
-No code changes are required in the target application, and the instrumentation is done at compile time.
-Simply replace `go build` with `otelbuild` to get started.
+No code changes are required, and the instrumentation is done at compile time.
+Simply replacing `go build` with `otelbuild` to get started.

 # Installation